Lactose Intolerance Quick Test

 Lactose Intolerance Quick Test Benefits

-N.B In the USA and Japan, GastroPanel is for research use only.
-Not for use in diagnostic procedures.
+N.B In the USA and Japan for research use only.
 For other countries, please check with your local Biohit distributor.

 Lactose intolerance (hypolactasia) results in inability to digest lactose, the predominant sugar of milk.
 This inability results from a shortage of the lactase enzyme, which is produced in the small intestine.
 Lactase breaks down milk sugar (lactose) into simpler forms (glucose and galactose), which can then be absorbed into the bloodstream.